opendcs/opendcs/docs/source/legacy-cp-userguide.rst

 Hover over any of the fields to get a tooltip with a detail explanation of what the control does.

-.. |image1| image:: ./media/legacy/cp-userguide/image13.png
+.. |image1| image:: ./media/legacy/cp-userguide/im-13-algorithm-parameter.png
    :width: 3.10417in
    :height: 1.51042in
-.. |image2| image:: ./media/legacy/cp-userguide/image14.png
+.. |image2| image:: ./media/legacy/cp-userguide/im-14-property-value.png
    :width: 2.72917in
    :height: 1.02083in
-.. |image3| image:: ./media/legacy/cp-userguide/image19.png
+.. |image3| image:: ./media/legacy/cp-userguide/im-19-cp-comp-parameter-input.png
    :width: 2.75016in
    :height: 3.91717in
-.. |Macintosh HD:Users:mmaloney:Desktop:Screen Shot 2012-11-12 at 4.10.31 PM.png| image:: ./media/legacy/cp-userguide/image20.png
+.. |image4| image:: ./media/legacy/cp-userguide/im-20-cp-comp-parameter-input.png
    :width: 3.42858in
    :height: 3.87798in